 One Section Available to Choose From:

 |June 15, 2015 - June 19, 2015||1||M-F 12:15-3:05P||Open||Richard Maher||10653|

 This course examines the complex relationship between ethics and politics in international affairs.
 Starting with an overview of different perspectives on the role of ethics and morality in international relations, the course then explores the ethical dimensions of issues central to foreign policy and the study of world politics, including the use of force, human rights, and global distributive justice.
-This course aims to foster a particular mindset and analytical approach that encourages students to think about applied international ethics in a more rigorous and systematic manner.
+This course aims to foster an analytical approach that encourages students to think about applied international ethics in a rigorous and systematic manner.

 A basic knowledge of international politics is the only prerequisite.